rikulova/Mastermind/README.md

 # Mastermind
-An implementation of the game Mastermind as a project for The Odin Project.
+An implementation of the game Mastermind.